 Research interests

-I am a plant developmental biologist with a background in natural history, having started out as a field bryologist.
-I am interested in land plant evolution and fungal interactions with bryophytes.
+I am a plant scientist with a background in natural history, having started out as a field bryologist.
+I am interested in land plant evolution, development, and fungal interactions with bryophytes.
+I currently work in the Carella group at the John Innes Centre (UK) on evolutionary plant–microbe interactions, attempting to bring together my background in bryophilous fungi with cutting-edge techniques in the lab.

 While I am interested in all bryophilous fungi, my focus is on ascomycetes that express sexual reproductive stages on their hosts.
-I have three specific research foci.
+I have three streams of long-term, independent research that I conduct in my own time.

 - Bryophilous ascomycetes of Britain and Ireland: floristic studies, species accounts, distribution patterns. – this website is something of a draft ahead of publishing a comprehensive flora, which will take a lot of time.

-- Taxonomy and systematics of bryophilous Sordariomycetes, Eurotiomycetes and Leotiomycetes worldwide: morpho-molecular biology. – my taxonomic focus at the moment has been on these little-studied groups.
+- Taxonomy and systematics of bryophilous Sordariomycetes, Eurotiomycetes and Leotiomycetes worldwide: morpho-molecular biology. – my taxonomic focus at the moment has been on these little-studied groups, particularly on Leotiomycetes such as Bryoscyphus.

 Note: this website is a summary of largely unpublished observations – there will be errors and omissions.
 It aims to serve as a gallery of information rather than a definitive, reviewed guide.
 Identifications should always be checked in the primary literature.